 You know how to take a deep breath!
 It is in everyone’s innate nature.
 Practice filling up as much of your upper body as you can – start from your heart area and then move down towards your low belly.
-When the area around your chest is expanded first, an easy lift of your spine is maintained, which improves your posture.
+When the area around your chest expands first, a natural lift of your spine is maintained, which improves your posture.
 On an exhale, deflate first your belly, and then your chest.

-Another way to practice deep breathing is a three part breath.
-Divide your inhales into thirds, filling up to ⅓ of your capacity to begin, with a pause between each third.
-Repeat on the exhales by releasing one-third of your breath at a time.
-This helps your focus remain on your breath rather than your wandering thoughts.
+Another way to practice deep breathing is a three-part breath.
+Inhale in thirds, filling up to ⅓ of your capacity to begin, with a pause between each third.
+Repeat on the exhales by releasing one-third of your breath at a time, which helps your focus remain on your breathing rather than your wandering thoughts.

 When to Breathe Deeply?

 You may sit down for 5-10 minutes at a time to close your eyes, take deep breaths, and completely watch your breath move through your body.
 Set a timer, and don’t touch your phone or open your eyes until it goes off.
 When a thought comes into mind, notice it, unattached, and let it float by like a cloud.